bookybook/bookybook.github.io/index.md

 {:.button}
 {% endif %}

-For support, mail [support@electricbook.works](mailto:support@electricbook.works).
-The Electric Book is maintained by [Fire and Lion](http://fireandlion.com), who also provide paid priority support plans for publishers.
+For Contact, mail [khanna@hertie-school.org](mailto:khanna@hertie-school.org).
+The Book is maintained by [Fire and Lion](http://fireandlion.com), who also provide paid priority support plans for publishers.
 {:#support}

 <!-- Remove these comment tags to activate a project home page for your book project